QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/cp/index.md

 Make sure to take turns if you are often doing it.

-There are many extensions to popular IDEs or text-editors allowing us to do pair-programming on two computers remotely.
+There are many extensions to popular IDEs or text editors allowing us to do pair-programming on two computers remotely.
 It's useful as two persons can write the code instead of one.

 * [JetBrains Code With Me](https://www.jetbrains.com/code-with-me/)
 * [Visual Studio Live Share](https://visualstudio.microsoft.com/services/live-share/)